WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Threat Model

-\textbf{Second}, in many cases, the BMS is handled by a third-party vendor, HVAC contractors, or system integrator, especially in commercial buildings, hospitals, labs, and large campuses.
-These third-party vendors manage complex integration, security and control, compliance, and 24/7 monitoring.
-In many cases, authorities often outsource teams to provide continuous support and alert handling.
-An attacker disguised as one of these third-party vendors can access sensitive pressure data via a web-based interface, historical logs, or an Open Platform Communication (OPC) server.
+\textbf{Second}, in many cases, the BMS is handled by third-party contractors, or system integrators, especially in commercial buildings, hospitals, labs, and large campuses. \ul{In many cases, authorities often outsource teams to provide continuous support and alert handling.} An attacker disguised as one of these third-party vendors can access sensitive pressure data via a web-based interface, historical logs, or an Open Platform Communication (OPC) server.

 \textbf{Third}, some commercial HVAC units (e.g., rooftop units, air handling units, variable air volume units) have onboard controllers and internal sensors.
 Service technicians often access these units for diagnostics in case of failure and troubleshooting.
 An attacker disguised as one of the technicians can access the pressure data through the control panel and diagnostic port via network protocols.